qfsae/pcb/README.md

 - All polygons have been repoured before generating fab package (Check for any shelved polygons too!
 DRC will warn of this as well).
 - Fabrication files were generated using the output job to ensure the BOM, pick and place and gerbers are in sync with one another.
 - Use [gerbv](https://sourceforge.net/projects/gerbv/) to open up the gerbers, a senior member can help with this.
 Look at the top and bottom layers and try to see if anything could be missing.
-  - Is the silkscreen there? is it correct?
+  - Is the silkscreen there?
+Is it correct?
-  - Look through the paste layers, will paste be applied to all the correct pads? (needs to be correct for assembly for stencil use)
+  - Look through the paste layers, will paste be applied to all the correct pads? (needs to be correct for assembly or stencil use)
   - Look at the top and bottom solder, is copper exposed in the correct places? (needs to be correct for assembly or stencil use)
   - Is the correct board outline present?
 (Mechanical Layer 1, also called GM1)
   - Are board cutouts correct?
 Ex.
 Are the mounting holes actually drilled holes?